August 7, 2025 - TRA Newswire -

 The letter was precipitated by language inserted into the draft appropriations bill by Congressman Jake Ellzey, who has long been associated with groups that oppose any development of high-speed rail in Texas.

-Transportation Director Michael Morris replied "If our body has been trying to advocate for fifteen years high-speed rail between Dallas and Houston is a good thing, I don't think there will be formal consequences."
+Transportation Director Michael Morris replied "If our body has been trying to advocate for fifteen years high-speed rail between Dallas and Houston as a good thing, I don't think there will be formal consequences."

 Congress may look much more favorably on the project now that a private investor has taken the reins.